 To allow ample time for all patients and scheduled surgical procedures, we operate primarily by appointment.
-Emergency cases shall always receive top priority, which is why occasional appointment delay is inevitable.
+However, emergency cases shall always receive top priority, which means that an occasional appointment delay is inevitable.
 Please realize that we make a sincere attempt to see each client on time.

 For your convenience, our hospital does have day hospitalization appointments available.
-A “Drop off appointment" means that you plan to bring your pet in the morning, and leave him/her with us for a couple of hours or as long as necessary.
-Once the doctor is done, they or one of our veterinary technicians will give you a call to discuss any findings and to give you discharge instructions.
-Our doctors may require that your pet stay at the clinic for part of the day if they need particular testing or specialized care (e.g. x-rays, specific blood testing, monitoring, etc.).
+A “Drop off appointment" means that you can plan to bring your pet in the morning, and leave him/her with us for a couple of hours or as long as necessary.
+Once the doctor is done examining your pet, they or one of our veterinary technicians will give you a call to discuss any findings, to make treatment recommendations and to give you discharge instructions.
+Our doctors may require that your pet stay at the clinic for part of the day if they need particular testing or specialized care (e.g. urine collection, x-rays, specific blood testing, monitoring, etc.).

 There may be a nominal ward care fee for this service in addition to any other services provided that day.

 We will attempt to call to confirm your appointment the day prior to the scheduled date, and also send reminders by email.
 If you are unable to keep your appointment, please call to cancel at least 24 hours in advance.
 While we understand that things come up, we appreciate notice when you are unable to keep an appointment.
 This allows other patients to be seen if you no longer need your appointment time.

 Because we want to help as many pets as possible, there may be a penalty after multiple no-call, no-show appointments (such as billing for a physical exam fee).

 For the safety of all animals in our care, we require that all vaccinations be up to date for animals being admitted into the hospital for the day for surgery, dental procedures or for boarding.